stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 We denote a special type for them in the `composer.json` (`"type": "silverstripe-theme"`), which triggers their installation into the correct path.

-### How do I convert an existing project to Composer?
+### How do I convert an existing project to composer?

-The easiest way is to follow the [upgrading](/installation/upgrading) instructions and switch to a newer release.
+The easiest way is to follow the [upgrading](/upgrading) instructions and switch to a newer release.
 Alternatively, copy the `composer.json` file from a newer release, and adjust the version settings in the "require" section to your needs.
 You'll also need to update your webserver configuration